vinaya-class/vinaya-class.github.io/src/22-excuses.md

 ## Pc 73, Claiming ignorance

 To pretend that one didn't know about a rule to excuse oneself of its consequences is a *dukkaṭa*.
 The other bhikkhus may expose the deception.
-If he continues to pretend ignorance, the offence is a *pācittiya*.
+If he continues to pretend ignorance, the offense is a *pācittiya*.